 Skip to content

-T1219 Remote Access Software
+T1219 Remote Access Tools

-Remote access tools may be installed and used post-compromise as alternate communications channel for redundant access or as a way to establish an interactive remote desktop session with the target system.
-They may also be used as a component of malware to establish a reverse connection or back-connect to a service or adversary controlled system.
-Installation of many remote access tools may also include persistence (ex: the tool’s installation routine creates a Windows Service).
+Remote access tools may be installed and used post-compromise as an alternate communications channel for redundant access or to establish an interactive remote desktop session with the target system.
+It may also be used as a malware component to establish a reverse connection or back-connect to a service or adversary-controlled system.

 Item Value